 By Raoul Davis

-In a world where the finance industry has developed a product to take advantage of many well-meaning entrepreneurs (i.e. “the business cash-advance”), where companies promise you funding within five days and use complicated terminology such as “factor rate” to put you in a bind, securing small business funding has become more confusing than ever.
+In a world where the finance industry has developed a product to take advantage of many well-meaning entrepreneurs (i.e. “the business cash-advance”), where companies promise you funding within five days and use complicated terminology such as “factor rate” to put you in a bind, securing small business funding by small business loans leads has become more confusing than ever.
 These business cash-advance companies often charge an interest rate of 1.30-1.40.
 Some small businesses are securing capital with a 30 to 40 percent interest rate over a 6-12 month period and no break for paying early.
 My heart goes out to entrepreneurs who unknowingly enter into these sorts of deals just to see their precious profits transferred to a financing company.

 Figure Out Creative Loan Structures for Friends, Family and Business Partners